 Well, essentially we create a restaurant for you, for one meal, one time, whether it’s off-premise or at Front & Palmer.

-Regardless of how clever we may be, it’s not possible to cater a party for less money than restaurant would; they’re open 6 or 7 days a week, feed other guests besides yours, and don’t serve you for as long as catered events.
+Regardless of how clever we may be, it’s not possible to cater a party for less money than a restaurant would; after all they’re open 6 or 7 days a week, feed other guests besides yours, and don’t serve you for as long as catered events.

 Besides having real chefs working for us, just like a restaurant, along with wait staff, when we come to you we are also similar to a moving company; we have to plot routes to get to your party, figure in travel time and the effect of rush hour traffic, and maintain a fleet of vehicles.
 None of these costs are part of the restaurant scene.
 Restaurants and caterers both feed guests, but other than that our businesses are quite different.